bug400/pyilper/INSTALL.md

 Note: for the Anaconda/Miniconda platform pyILPER is only available for Python 3.6.

-Note for Windows users: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the Anaconda/Miniconda environment.
+**Note for Windows users**: Due to recent changes in the Anaconda installation environment it is strongly encouraged to do a clean reinstall of the Anaconda/Miniconda environment.